phamos-eu/HR-Addon/README.md

 # Installation
 ## Frappecloud
-Your best to install HR Addon via the frappecloud.com marketplace (not yet published)
+Your best to install HR Addon via the frappecloud.com marketplace

 ## Self hosted
 From the frappe-bench folder, execute